adarsh18raj/Phishing-Website-Classification-using-Machine-Learning/README.md

-# Phishing Website Identification using Machine Learning
+# Phishing Website Classification using Machine Learning

 ## Objective
 Develop a model that predicts/classifies whether a website is a Phishing website.